Brixton Cycles: Stock and services

 The shop specialised in bikes from Trek and Specialized amongst others.

 The advent of online shopping had a negative impact on the shop, with online shops without overheads such as rent being able to offer lower prices.
 Also the shop has felt they have been subject to showrooming.

 The shop offered discounts for NHS staff and London Cycling Campaign members.
 It also accepted the Brixton pound, a local currency.

-The shop had bold iconic branding, utilising AC/DC inspired imagery for merchandising and bright yellow and black exterior signage.
+The shop's branding utilized AC/DC inspired imagery for merchandising and bright yellow and black exterior signage.

 Cycling Club

 Brixton Cycles hosted the Brixton Cycles Club - a social club for cyclists with over 180 members in south London.
 Their ethos is "based on the principles of the co-operative movement".
 It has a strong focus on inclusion of Black cyclists, with the club jersey being in the Pan-African colours of red, green and gold.

 The club held events such as the Beastway series, which had participants including Grayson Perry as well as regular madison events at Herne Hill Velodrome.